gabduss/customizable-modal/README.md

 # The Art of Component Composition: Leveraging Compound Components in React

-As front end application gets bigger and bigger, they have to cover more and more use cases and therfore their UI component needs to get more flexiable.
+As frontend applications get bigger and bigger, they have to cover more and more use cases and therefore their UI components need to get more flexible.
 This blog post describes how the requirements for a UI component increase over the course of a typical project.
 We show what problems this entails and how they can be solved with the Compound Component Pattern.

 ## The problem using the example of a dialog

 We have a React application with which you can manage files.
 One feature is to delete files, another is to duplicate a file.
-For both actions, the action should be confirmed with a dialog.
+For both actions, the actions should be confirmed with a dialog.
 Since deleting is a destructive action, we also want to color the delete button in the dialog red.
-In such a case, we want to implement a dialog component that we can use for both cases.
-We therefore need various parameters to configure the dialog accordingly.
+In such a case, we want to implement a dialog component that we can use for both actions.
+We, therefore, need various parameters to configure the dialog accordingly.
 The following code shows how the call of such a component could look like:

 ```typescript
 <Dialog